‘Pretty Baby: Brooke Shields’ Review: A Documentary of Fascinating Depth Holds Our Voyeuristic Image Culture Up to the Light

 Shields tells us that she felt dangerously dissociated during the filming of the big sex scene in “Endless Love,” the torpid teen romance she made in 1981, and watching it you can tell.
 She’s there but not there.
 She needed to get off the merry-go-round, and did when she got into Princeton, shattering the idea that she was all beauty and no brains.
 The first half of “Pretty Baby” is a kind of biography-meets-empathetic-essay that lets us touch the alienation Shields felt as her image became something in the world that was, more than once, used against her.
 (When she and her mother sued her family associate Gary Gross for trying to sell nude photographs of her that had been shot for a Rizzoli coffee-table book, she was put on the stand for two days and accused of marketing herself as a “Lolita.”)

 The film’s second half charts how her sense of self and identity began to come together after that.
 The break she took for college saved her life even if it hurt her career.
 After four years away, she was no longer a hot commodity, and in the youth-comedy boom of the early ’80s a new generation of stars had risen up.
 But she found her way back.
-The film covers her broken marriage to Andre Agassi, the friendship with Michael Jackson that she describes as “very childlike” (it faded around the time he implied that they were dating), and her harrowing account of being sexually assaulted by a producer she thought was offering her a job.
+The film covers her broken marriage to Andre Agassi, the friendship with Michael Jackson that she describes as “very childlike” (it faded around the time he implied that they were dating), the traumatic extremity of her postpartum depression, her battle with a cluelessly self-righteous Tom Cruise over the drugs she took for it, and her harrowing account of being sexually assaulted by a producer she thought was offering her a job.
 That her initial instinct was to blame herself strikes the saddest note in the film.

-We follow the triumphant re-spike of her career when she was tapped to star in the sitcom “Suddenly Susan,” a show that allowed her to be what she was probably always meant to be: a smart-mouth comedian.
-We also see her with her own family, and the impromptu dinner conversation that takes place between herself and her teenage daughters about her two most famous movies, which they have never seen, is touching and revelatory.
+We also follow the triumphant spike of her career when she was tapped to star in the sitcom “Suddenly Susan,” a show that allowed her to be what she was probably always meant to be: a smart-mouth comedian.
+And we see her with her own family, where the impromptu dinner conversation that takes place between herself and her teenage daughters about her two most famous movies, which they have never seen, is touching and revelatory.
 We perceive, in their plucky wisdom about it all, how the world has changed.